 Offering OS courses for PhD students exclusively was roundly rejected, because OS practices are certainly relevant at earlier stages as well.
 In Ukraine, publishing papers already at the bachelor and master level is mandatory for students in order to get their degree.
 This creates a demand for Open Science training (and training in research integrity more generally) already at the undergraduate level.
-Some participants pointed out that Open Science training should start as early as possible which is warranted given that Open Science is not about doing science differently, but properly, and so is simply part of good scientific practice; therefore, presenting Open Science practices as something over and above more traditional, closed practices might threaten to plant the idea that Open Science is indeed an optional add-on.
-In terms of integration, universities could start with optional Open Science training at the undergraduate level and mandatory Open Science training starting from the graduate level.
+Some participants pointed out that Open Science training should start as early as possible which is warranted given that Open Science is not about doing science differently, but properly, and so is simply part of good scientific practice; therefore, presenting Open Science practices as something over and above more traditional, closed practices might threaten to plant the idea that Open Science training at the undergraduate level and mandatory Open Science training starting from the graduate level.